 Health and Wellness

 Please know, you are important to the SUNY Empire State College.
 We care.
 We support you.
-We want you to be healthy.
-The SUNY Empire State College community cares about your health and wellness.
-Here are some quick tips and resources to help during this time of transition.
+We want you to be the best version of yourself.

 Feeding New York State is a non-profit organization representing the regional food banks located across the state.
 They work with food banks located throughout New York to provide hunger relief in a variety of ways.
 Visit the Feeding NYS website to learn about food resources in your area.